nanzycharris/liri-node-app/README.md

 Using the fs Node package, LIRI takes the text inside of random.txt and then uses it to call one of LIRI's commands.
 It runs spotify-this-song for "I Want it That Way," as it's specificed in random.txt.

+And that's it!

+Please, see the screenshots of liri.js performance in the 'Images' folder included in this repository for a clear example of this node.js app in action.